 When LA firefighter Arnold Schwarzenegger loses his family in a terrorist attack, he heads off to the Colombian jungle to hunt down the scumbag responsible.
 Naturally, his approach is as subtle as a grenade in a greenhouse.
-Due for release in late 2001, this gung-ho actioner was unsurprisingly delayed in the aftermath of 9/11, but you should feel okay to watch it now... from a safe distance.
+Explosive actioner from the director of classic chase thriller The Fugitive.

 Arnold Schwarzenegger plays LA fireman Gordy Brewer, a devoted family man who sees his wife and son killed in a terrorist bomb attack on the Colombian consulate in Los Angeles.